mvaudel/tutorials/simple_figures/simple_figures.md

 *📝 Optional but recommended: create an account at [GithHub](github.com) and [OpenAI](chat.openai.com).*

-*📝 Prepare two sets of data: (1) one data set with values from different categories, e.g. values in different conditions; (2) one data set with one value to plot against the other, e.g. height and weight of individuals.*
+*📝 Prepare two sets of data where you have done figures or are planning to do so: (1) one data set with values from different categories, e.g. values in different conditions; (2) one data set with one value to plot against the other, e.g. height and weight of individuals.*

 *💡 Good file organization and naming can be a life saver, especially if you need to look up or change a figure after some time and in a